Charlie Wilson (singer): Solo

 In 1986, Wilson contributed vocals to Roger & Zapp's hit "Computer Love", a song that become a hit despite initial opposition from Wilson's label.
 There was a discussion between Roger Troutman and Wilson to create a music video for the song.
 Unfortunately, this did not come to fruition, due to opposition from the label that Wilson was signed to at the time.
-The fact that both singers were from rival bands played a hand in the opposition as well.
 However, the two maintained their close friendship, and would perform the song often together on stage.

 In 1989, Wilson worked with Eurythmics on their album We Too Are One, providing backing vocals on several tracks and co-writing the hit song "Revival".
 Wilson performed the song with the band on the British television chat show Wogan in August 1989.
 In 1998, Wilson performed on Mystikal's Ghetto Fabulous album.

-Michael Paran, who is CEO of Mango Music Group, was responsible for rebranding the Gap Band in 1997 and repositioning them as one of the top R&B touring groups.
-A few years later, Paran persuaded Wilson to embark on a solo career.
-He has managed Wilson since then.
+Michael Paran, CEO of Mango Music Group, was responsible for rebranding the Gap Band in 1997.
+He has since managed Wilson as a solo artist.

 Paran and Wilson independently released Wilson's first solo album Bridging the Gap (2000), which scored them Wilson's first No. 1 Billboard Urban Adult Contemporary single, "Without You".
-In 2004, Paran successfully negotiated a multi-album deal for Wilson with Jive Records.
+In 2004 Wilson signed a multi-album deal with Jive Records.
 The first album from that deal, Charlie, Last Name Wilson, debuted in the fall of 2005 featuring production from various hit-making producers including R. Kelly, Justin Timberlake, will.i.am, the Underdogs, Kay Gee, and the Platinum Brothers.
 The album, which was certified gold by the R.I.A.A., produced the hit single, "Charlie, Last Name Wilson".
 Since then, Wilson has consistently topped the Billboard Urban Adult Contemporary chart with singles from his follow up albums through P Music/Jive Records.
 Altogether Charlie Wilson's albums have sold over one million copies.

 In 2007, Wilson performed in two songs on UGK's Underground Kingz album: "Quit Hatin' the South" and "How Long Can It Last".